erubinof/GEOG418-Final-Project/README.md

 ### Spatial Autocorrelation of OLS Residuals
 After analyzing the residuals from the Ordinary Least Squares (OLS) regression, we can now investigate whether spatial autocorrelation plays a role in the distribution of pest infestations.

 Spatial autocorrelation refers to the degree to which a variable at one location is related to the values of the same variable at nearby locations.
-It helps identify patterns of spatial dependence, where observations that are closer in space, exhibit similar values, or obervations further away show dissimilar values.
+It helps identify patterns of spatial dependence, where observations that are closer in space, exhibit similar values, or observations further away show dissimilar values.
 Positive spatial autocorrelation indicates clustering of similar values, while negative autocorrelation suggests dispersion or the presence of opposing values in close proximity.
 No autocorrelation means there is a random distribution of values.

 This next section of code uses the concept of spatial autocorrelation to examine the relationship between residuals of the pest infestation model and their spatial arrangement.
-We first create a neighborhood matrix using Inverse Distance Weighting, where the proximity of each observation to its neighbors is taken into account and further neighbours have less weight in the matrix.
+We first create a neighbourhood matrix using Inverse Distance Weighting, where the proximity of each observation to its neighbours is taken into account and further neighbours have less weight in the matrix.
 Using this matrix, we then compute Global Moran's I, which helps identify whether there is significant spatial clustering of the residuals.
 A positive Global Moran's I suggests clustering, while a negative value indicates dispersion.
 Additionally, we conduct a Local Moran's I or Local Indicators of Spatial Association (LISA) test to identify localized areas where this clustering is most pronounced.
 The results of these analyses are displayed in maps and scatter plots to provide a clearer understanding of the spatial patterns present in the data.
-This aligns with previous studies, such as those by MacQuarrie et al. (2024) and Woods (2011), which highlight the role of climate in influencing pest outbreaks, and the need for continued research on these relationships.

 #### Moran's I
 ```{r MoransI, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}